 An ageing population and improvements in health outcomes is leading to the reconfiguration of long-term care services in the UK.
-This includes care provided to older adults, those with chronic health conditions, and other people with life-long impairments, such as individuals with physical or intellectual disabilities.
+This includes care provided to older adults, those with chronic health conditions, and other people with life-long impairments.
 In health and social care policy, a person’s own home, situated within the community in which they live alongside family and friends, is interpreted as the optimal location for care delivery.
 Shifting from residential to home care is viewed as offering the most personalised approach to care delivery, aligned with individuals’ preferences and improvements in patient-reported outcome measures.

-Health services research has begun to shed light on the efficacy of new models of care practice in the domestic home setting.
-However, in contrast to other community care environments, there has been very little attention paid to the ethical issues that arise in planning, funding, managing, and delivering home care services.
-This project will shed light on these issues, and offers different avenues to explore, depending on the candidate’s experience and interests.
+Health services research has begun to shed light on the efficacy of new models of care in the domestic setting.
+However, in contrast to other community care settings, there has been little attention paid to the ethical issues that arise in planning, funding, managing, and delivering home care services.
+This project will examine these issues, and offer different avenues to explore, depending on the candidate’s experience and interests.
 Specific research foci within the general theme of home care ethics that could be explored include ethical challenges concerning: